JonathanBowker/AI-model-cards-template/README.md

-# ML Model Cards
+# ML Model Catalogues
-## Model Cards for Model Reporting
+## Model Catalogues for Model Reporting
-Model Cards serve to disclose information about a trained machine learning model.
+Model Catalogues serve to disclose information about a trained machine learning model.
 This includes how it was built, what assumptions were made during its development, what type of model behaviour different cultural, demographic, or phenotypic population groups may experience, and an evaluation of how well the model performs with respect to those groups.

 ## Background
 As the use of machine learning technology and AI are rapidly increasing, so too have the volume of reports of errors and failures.
 Despite the potentially serious repercussions of these errors, those looking to use trained machine learning models in a particular context have no way of understanding the systematic impacts of these models before deploying them or engaging their services.

-Model Cards aim to standardise ethical practice and reporting by allowing key people to compare candidate models for deployment across traditional evaluation metrics as well as the axes of ethical, inclusive, and fair considerations.
+Model Catalogues aim to standardise ethical practice and reporting by allowing key people to compare candidate models for deployment across traditional evaluation metrics as well as the axes of ethical, inclusive, and fair considerations.
 This goes beyond the boundaries of current solutions that aid stakeholders in different contexts.
 For example, to aid policy makers and regulators on questions to ask about a model, and known benchmarks around the suitability of a model in a specific setting.

-Model Cards enable model reporting with different context for those involved in different aspects of model development, deployment, and usage:
+Model Catalogues enable model reporting with different context for those involved in different aspects of model development, deployment, and usage:

 - **ML and AI practitioners** can better understand how well the model might work for its intended use cases and track its performance over time.
 - **Model developers** can compare the model’s results to other models in the same space, and make decisions about training their own AI system.